Severson-Group/AMDS/CurrentCard/docs/README.md

-# Current Measurement Card
+# Current Card

-This document describes the design considerations and implementation details for the current measurement card.
+This document describes the design considerations and implementation details for the current card.
 A block diagram is presented and each component is discussed in detail.
 Specifications of each component are provided based on the datasheet.

 ## Relevant Hardware Versions